sreecodeslayer/sreecodeslayer.github.io/_posts/2016-11-09-your-first-falcon-api.md

 ```
 and then run the command again, you should be good to continue.

 * Now we need create the `<some crazy named>.py` that will be served by WSGI servers like Gunicorn.
-In the file, lemme call mine as `myapi.py` itself so that it makes it easier to relate.

-* Now import these two for now.
+In the file, lemme call mine as `myapi.py` itself so that it makes it easier to relate, import these two for now.

 ```python
 # myapi.py
 import falcon
 import json
 ```
-* So, in Falcon, our api apps are nothing but instances of the falcon.API() which are run WSGI Servers.
-So next we need to do the same for our `myapi` app.
+* So, in Falcon, our api apps are nothing but instances of the falcon.API() which are run on WSGI Servers.
+So next, we need to do the same for our `myapi` app.

 ```python
 api = falcon.API()